NHL Rumors: Canucks, Senators, Lightning, Red Wings, Maple Leafs

 In today’s NHL rumors rundown, there are more details emerging as to why a deal between the Vancouver Canucks and Pittsburgh Penguins fell through at this season’s NHL Trade Deadline.
 Meanwhile, have things gone off the rails between the Ottawa Senators and Cam Talbot?
-Could the Tampa Bay Lightning lose Alex Killorn in free agency?
-Finally, what are the chances the Detroit Red Wings target William Nylander of the Toronto Maple Leafs this offseason?

 Canucks and Possible J.T.
 Miller Trade